darius-all-new/open-factory-assistant/README.md

 - Python 3.8 or higher
 - Node.js 16.x or higher
+- Optional: mkcert (for SSL certificate generation)

 ### SSL Certificate Setup

-In order to use a mobile device's camera via the browser for QR scanning, our application needs to run on HTTPS.
+In order to use, for example, an iPhone's camera via the browser for QR scanning, OpenFactoryAssistant needs to run on HTTPS.
 To do this, we need to generate an SSL certificate and put the files (key and cert) in each subfolder of the project (backend, frontend, and scanner):

 1. Generate certificate with mkcert: